-A Group, or Call Queue, allows you to construct a team of individuals to receive calls placed to a specified number or extension based on the routing strategy you configure.
-(Ex: Create a number that customers can call which routes them to a team of Technical Support Specialists who can fix the technical issues with their laptop.)
+Use Group or Call Queue to construct a team of individuals to receive calls placed to a specified number or extension based on the routing strategy you configure.

 For individual customers, navigate to Management Customer [Customer Name] Class5 Groups

-- If the member is busy on another call or does not receive the call for a specific time duration, the call is routed to the member with the second highest value of the extension number (for example, 4097).
+- If the member is busy on another call or doesn't receive the call for a specific time duration, the call routes to the member with the second highest value of the extension number (for example, 4097).

-- If the member with second highest extension number does not respond, the call is routed to the extension with the third highest value (for example, 4095).
+- If the member with the second-highest extension number doesn't respond, the call routes to the extension with the third-highest value (for example, 4095).
 This process continues until a member receives the call.

 - You can upload audio files that greet the caller and play music when the caller or the member puts the call on hold.

-- Download or create the audio files to greet the caller, chime tunes, and the music that will be played while on hold, in the .pcm or .wav format.
+- Download or create the audio files (.pcm or .wav format) to greet the caller, chime tunes, and the music that's played while on hold.

 - Upload the audio files to Management File.